Tools4everBV/HelloID-Conn-Prov-Source-HR-Generator/README.md

 ## Introduction

-This system automatically generate persons using an HR generator library.
+This system automatically generates persons using an HR generator library.
 The data is randomly generated, based on a seed for reproducability.

 ## Getting Started